araex/mitk-gem/README.md

 ## Windows
 Follow the instructions here http://www.mitk.org/wiki/Developer_Tutorial_(Microsoft_Windows)".
 Remember to save the source and the build in a ** very short ** top-level directory.

+## Optional features
+### Using GridCut
+[GridCut](http://www.gridcut.com/) is an alternative min-cut / max-flow solver to use instead of [maxflow](https://pub.ist.ac.at/~vnk/software.html) in the GraphCut3D plugin.
+We've seen significant performance increase  in both speed and memory efficiency.
+For licensing reasons we cannot redistribute GridCut (neither in the source nor binary release), so you have to download and install it manually:
+1. Go to the [GridCut website](http://www.gridcut.com/) and download the source code.
+2. Copy the contents of the .zip archive to mitk-gem source code directory `Plugins/ch.zhaw.graphcut/src/internal/lib/GraphCut3D/lib/gridcut`
+3. Build `make -j 8`

 # FAQ
 For questions regarding the usage of MITK-GEM, refer to our [application FAQ](http://araex.github.io/mitk-gem-site/#faq).